 How To Install Hard-wired Fire Alarms?

-In a commercial building, the installation of fire alarms hard-wired will require a licensed low voltage electrician.
+The installation of fire alarms hard-wired in a commercial building will require a licensed low voltage electrician.
 Any maintenance and repairs will also have to be done by a licensed low voltage electrician.

 Why Is My Hard-wired Fire Alarm Beeping?